 Don’t miss the heraldic Choir of St. Patrick’s, decorated with colorful medieval banners, and look for the tomb of Jonathan Swift, who was dean of the church from 1713 to 1745, but is most famous for authoring such books as Gulliver’s Travels.

 Living Stones is the cathedral’s permanent exhibition celebrating St. Patrick’s life.
 General admission tickets cost 7.50 euros for adults.
-A skip-the-line ticket including a Cathedral and Gardens tour costs $45.33 per person.

 National Gallery of Ireland